felixlopz/hubrise-test-task/content/docs/en/get-started.md

 ![Create an account on HubRise](../images/064-en-2x-create-account.png)

-A small business might have one Account with one Location, while a larger business might have one Account with multiple Locations tied to the same Account.
+A small business will have one Account with one Location, while a larger business will have one Account with multiple Locations.
 For more information, see [Accounts](/docs/account/) and [Locations](/docs/locations/).

 ![Accounts and Locations example](../images/046-en-2x-accounts-locations.png)